IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > Note that a Sender may choose not to set meta.profile to a specific profile, or may set it to multiple profiles.

 The Sender shall create corresponding properly identifiable resources unless the proper record keys or absolute identification information is not available.
-Identifiable resources are preferred because each resource in the bundle is valuable as a standalone resource outside the context of the DiagnosticReport resource (e.g. independently searchable and same resource can be referenced multiple times).
+Identifiable resources are preferred because each resource in the bundle is valuable as a standalone resource outside the context of the DiagnosticReport Resource (e.g. independently searchable, and the same resource can be referenced multiple times).

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/references.html#contained](http://hl7.org/fhir/references.html#contained) ).